nithishgouds/Simulator-COA-Team-You-Know-Who/README.md

 Internal structure:<br>
 - Each core contains 32 registers
-- 4096*4 bytes of memory
+- total size of memory = 4096*4 bytes
-- In current version all cores are independent and each core can only access 1024*4 bytes of memory which is specific to each core
+- In current version all cores are independent and each core can only access 1024*4 bytes of memory which is specific to that core
 ### Output is divided into 4 parts:
 - Part1: Clock cycle and core and insruction which is executed<br>
 - Part2: All register values of all cores<br>